Sanger-ad7/sarek/docs/output.md

 [FastP](https://github.com/OpenGene/fastp) supports splitting of one FastQ file into multiple files allowing parallel alignment of sharded FastQ file.
 To enable splitting, the number of reads per output can be specified.
 For more information, take a look into the parameter `--split_fastq`in the parameter docs.

-These files are intermediate and by default not kept in the final files delivered to users.
+These files are intermediate and by default not placed in the output-folder kept in the final files delivered to users.
 Set `--save_split` to enable publishing of these files to:

 <details markdown="1">
 <summary>Output files for all samples</summary>